michel-dance/python-telemetry-visualization/README.md

 ## Prototype 2 implementation

+branch: prototype2

-Prototype 2 keeps the lightweight Python backend but swaps the front-end charting layer for pure Python executed in the browser via WebAssembly (Pyodide).
-The Pyodide runtime pulls `/telemetry`, processes the JSON, and emits an inline SVG that plots:
+Prototype 2 keeps the lightweight Python backend but now renders the SVG entirely on the server.
+When the browser requests `/` it receives fully composed HTML with the inline SVG chart already embedded; the same SVG is also exposed at `/visualization.svg` so it can be downloaded or reused elsewhere.
+The chart still presents:

 - Speed (km/h) on the left axis
 - Cumulative energy (kWh) on the right axis
 - Autopilot engagement bands across the plot background

-This keeps the visualization logic in Python, avoiding the need to maintain JavaScript charting code going forward.
-The HTML still loads Pyodide from a CDN, so a network connection is required the first time the page loads to download the runtime (~8 MB).
+This keeps the visualization logic purely in Python (no Pyodide or JavaScript chart libraries).
+A “Download SVG” action on the page lets you grab the rendered visualization as an image directly from the server.

 ![Demo screenshot](prototype2.png)